 Our faculty consists of over 30 individuals, some full-time academic, and the rest hospital and clinic based for an excellent balance to maximize your exposure to orthopaedics.
-We have 2 great teaching hospitals that offer experiences in Level 1 and Level 2 trauma centers, dedicated pediatric care and hospital staff that have won national awards in overall quality and quality improvement.
+We have two great teaching hospitals that offer experiences in Level 1 and Level 2 trauma centers, dedicated pediatric care and hospital staff that have won national awards in overall quality and quality improvement.
 WMed adds the scholarly activity of academic medicine: research, cutting-edge technology and innovation.
 A rich and balanced curriculum offers didactics from medical school faculty and resident surgeons.
-This syllabus is supplemented with special programs to include world-class visiting professors, courses in Pathology and AO techniques, anatomy labs and a state of the art simulation center.
-We foster research opportunities with dedicated research rotations, a unified institutional review board and a full-time staff that includes 2 statisticians, 10 clinical research coordinators, 4 regulatory specialists, a data management specialist and a scientific writer.
+This syllabus is supplemented with special programs to include world-class visiting professors, courses in Pathology and AO Techniques, anatomy labs and a state of the art simulation center.
+We foster research opportunities with dedicated research rotations, a unified institutional review board and a full-time staff that includes two statisticians, 10 clinical research coordinators, four regulatory specialists, a data management specialist and a scientific writer.

 We are more than a residency with a mission to train excellent surgeons.
 We aim to develop young women and men to be outstanding leaders in both the community and medicine.
 Our goal is to provide a vibrant and supportive learning environment for physicians to reach their deepest potential.